galtproject/galtproject-docs/en/Whitepaper.md

 ### Property protection
 In the territories not related to existing states, owners must provide protection of property themselves.
 For this purpose, they must create Homeowners Community (a detailed description of the communities is provided in the corresponding section).
 The owners create a regular tariff in the community and replenish the multisig with ETH, DAI, or any ERC20.
 These funds are used to pay for the services of the private police or army that provides physical protection for land and real estate.

+## Creating property records, disputes resolution and use cases in Private property registries

+### Creating and updating property records
+In the case of using a private registry, operations to create and update data on a land plot or property are carried out by the owner of the registry or by those who have been given the corresponding rights by the owner.

 ## Governance
 The described system of smart contracts has a large number of parameters that require changes (depending on the current situation) as well as updating the code.
 These actions should be as decentralized as possible and at the same time carried out in the interests of the majority of participants.